MinnieAkuma199/KDB-Reacting-to-Portfolio/README.md

 [Deployed app on heroku](https://kdb-portfolio.herokuapp.com/)

 - Welcome to my react portfolio showcasing some of the projects I have worked on!
-I wanted a place where employers could get to know me a little better, and
+I wanted a place where employers could get to know me a little better, and see all the hard work I have poured into my programming career.

 ## Table of Contents